 Plant Care Is Self Care

-Horticulture For Healing (H4H) is an organization developed in November 2019 by myself, Joanna Brown.
-During 9 continuous years of sobriety I have personally witnessed people in recovery overcome the seemingly endless barriers resulting from the stigmas centered around substance use, addiction and recovery.
+Horticulture For Healing (H4H) is an organization developed in November 2019.
+During 9 continuous years of sobriety I have personally witnessed people in recovery overcome the seemingly endless barriers resulting from the stigmas centered around substance misuse, addiction and recovery.
 I founded Horticulture For Healing with a desire to provide creative tools for recovering and transitioning individuals who are in a time of rapid change and discomfort.
-Through our Plant Care Is Self Care Kits and Workshops, we encourage and support individuals that have been marginalized by a patriarchal society, substance use, life hardships, gender and racial inequality to experience the lasting benefits of horticulture as a form of self care, self acceptance, and emotional recovery.
+Through our Plant Care Is Self Care Kits and Workshops, we encourage and support people in experiencing the lasting benefits of horticulture as a form of self care, self acceptance, and emotional recovery.

-At Horticulture For Healing’s core lies three foundations on which our Plant Care Is Self Care Kits and Workshops are built: plant care, self care and feminism.
-Through these empowering foundations we provide support and resources for marginalized genders who are beginning to claim their beauty, value, space and power while in recovery at residential substance use treatment centers.
+At Horticulture For Healing’s core lies three foundations on which our Plant Care Is Self Care Kits and Workshops are built: plant care, self care and therapeutic horticulture.
+Through these empowering foundations we provide support and resources under-served and under-represented people who are beginning to claim their recovery, strength, space and power while receiving substance misuse clinical treatment

 Caring for plants goes hand in hand with self care.
-Not only do these two actions help the body heal physically and emotionally, they can also be used as empowerment tools for individuals who are often belittled by society due to life circumstances.
+Not only do these two actions help the body heal physically and emotionally, they can also be used as empowerment tools for people residing in underserved institutions.
 These tools can help participants to recognize their voice, feel the power of choice and gain autonomy.
 Through my personal recovery experiences, I discovered that having plants around my living space, near my bed, where I do my reading and even where I eat helps promote personal healing and growth, environmental consciousness and critical thinking.
 I have a strong desire to pass these healing tools along to individuals in recovery who otherwise may not have the opportunity to discover the time and space in which they can embody the healing benefits of nature.

 Our Plant Care Is Self Care Kits contain specially selected high quality items to be used long after leaving the recovery or transition facility.
 Most recipients of our Care Kits do not have many resources while residing in specific centers.
 This includes not having a personal phone, access to the internet and a variety of reading materials from the outside world.
 Because of this, I am personally utilizing my creative and artistic abilities drawing and writing handmade mini magazines (zines) focused on self care, plant care and feminism which are available for copy and redistribution.
 Our Kits also contain a beautifully potted plant, a spray bottle, a blank journal and writing utensil to track plant and personal growth, illustrations from various artists, and a weekly plant care scheduler.